-The remediation standards for groundwater pollution subject to the provisions of section 22a-133k of the Connecticut General Statutes shall be those standards prescribed in the following sections of the Regulations of Connecticut State Agencies: Section 22a-134tt-10; sections 22a-134tt-App3 to 22a-134tt-App6, inclusive; and sections 22a-134tt-App8 to 22a-134tt-App10, inclusive.
+The remediation standards for groundwater adopted pursuant to this section 22a-133k of the Connecticut General Statutes shall be those standards adopted at sections 22a-134tt-10 of the Regulations of Connecticut State Agencies, and sections 22a-134tt-App3 to section 22a-134tt-App6, inclusive, of the Regulations of Connecticut State Agencies, and sections 22a-134tt-App8 to App10, inclusive, of the Regulations of Connecticut State Agencies.

-Sec.
-3. Section 22a-6b-8(c) of the Regulations of Connecticut State Agencies is amended by adding subdivision (5) as follows:
+Section 3.
+Section 22a-6b-8(c) of the Regulations of Connecticut State Agencies is amended by adding subdivision (5) as follows: